Local groups monitoring coronavirus outbreak

-“This is a rapidly evolving situation and we are working closely with local, state and federal partners to stay on top of the latest information related to this virus,” AppHealthCare said in a statement.
+“This is a rapidly evolving situation and we are working closely with local, state and federal partners to stay on top of the latest information related to this virus,” said AppHealthCare, the local public health department, in a statement.
 “As of this date, no cases have been identified in North Carolina.”

 The 2019 novel coronavirus, or 2019-nCoV, is an upper respiratory virus that was first identified in the city of Wuhan, China, in late 2019.
 Travelers who visited Wuhan brought the disease to America in January.
 Currently there are 11 reported cases in five states – Arizona, California, Illinois, Massachusetts and Washington state – as of Feb.
 3, according to the Centers for Disease Control.
 More cases are likely to be identified in the coming days, the N.C.
 Department of Health and Human Services stated.